3 – Human Rights

 Developed with extensive input from non-governmental organisations (NGOs), international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
-ICMM's Mining Principles include eight Performance Expectations under Principle 3: Human Rights.
+ICMM's Mining Principles include nine Performance Expectations under Principle 3: Human Rights.

 3.1 – Respect Human Rights

 Support the UN Guiding Principles on Business and Human Rights by developing a policy commitment to respect human rights, undertaking human rights due diligence and providing for, or cooperating in processes to enable the remediation of adverse human rights impacts that members have caused or contributed to.

 Avoid the involuntary physical or economic displacement of families and communities.
 Where this is not possible apply the mitigation hierarchy and implement actions or remedies that address residual adverse effects to restore or improve livelihoods and standards of living of displaced people.

 3.3 – Manage Security While Protecting Human Rights

 Implement, based on risk, a human rights and security approach consistent with the Voluntary Principles on Security and Human Rights.